 ECONOMIC DEVELOPMENT PROGRESS REPORTS

-Each quarter we put an Economic Development Progress Report up to Council for their information about all of the initiatives, projects and statistics across the area.
-You can always view these in the Business Papers here.
+Each month we put an Economic Development Progress Report up to Council for their information about all of the initiatives, projects and statistics across the area.
+You can always view these in the Business Papers here or via the below direct links:

 July Economic Development Report 2020/2021 - this report is an EOFY wrap up.